magicstone1412/docker-gbrain/README.md

 ## API Keys

 Pass these as environment variables at runtime (via `-e` or `--env-file`).
-The entrypoint automatically writes each key into gbrain's config and selects the correct embedding provider.
+The entrypoint reports which keys are present, `gbrain` reads them directly from the environment, and the container selects the correct embedding provider automatically.

 | Variable | Purpose | Priority |
 |---|---|---|